Shiaba: History

 The township first appears by the name Shiaba in written records in 1779, though it is thought likely that its existence predates this.
 A possible earlier reference can be found in Bleau's Atlas of Scotland, 1654, which depicts the settlement of 'Shaback' in the approximate location of Shiaba.

-While the community initially operated using the runrig agricultural system, around 1804 it had changed into a crofting community with fixed areas of land attached to each croft.
+While the community initially operated using the run rig agricultural system, around 1804 it had changed into a crofting community with fixed areas of land attached to each croft.
 It is likely that this change was at least partially driven by a policy of 'Modernisation' carried out by the landowner the Duke of Argyll, as it was believed this system would generate greater incomes for the inhabitants allowing for greater rents to be charged.

 At its height the settlement included a School, two corn-drying kilns, one if not two horizontal watermills, around 12 dwellings built in the typical local-fashion with rounded-corners, as well as other agricultural structures including byres, peat-drying stacks, and possibly a small chapel.
 The remains of most of these buildings are still clearly visible.
 The population in the mid-1800s was around 130.

 The clearance of the settlement began in 1845 when the Duke of Argyll issued the residents with an eviction notice.
 The literate and articulate response of those inhabitants who wished to remain is well-documented.
 However, in 1847 almost all the inhabitants were removed, with some relocating to other areas of the Ross of Mull while others were encouraged to go overseas.
 A contributing factor to the clearance of the village was the hardship experienced by the people of Shiaba following the failure of the potato crop in 1846 which gave support to the landlord's arguments that removal was in their best interests.

 According to the 1871 census only a single shepherd and his family remained, tending a flock and managing 92 hectares of land.
 This dwelling too was vacated in 1937 following severe storm damage and the township was finally abandoned entirely.

 A notable resident of Shiba was the Gaelic poet Mary MacLucas, author of the Gaelic hymn Leanabh an àigh (Child in a Manger).
 The tune of this piece later became famous as the melody to the more widely known hymn Morning Has Broken.